-Part of Northwest Missouri State University, Valk Center was completed in 1970 and named for Donald N. Valk, long-time chair of the Department of Technology.
+Part of Northwest Missouri State University, the Valk Center was completed in 1970 and named for Donald N. Valk, long-time chair of the Department of Technology.
 Valk Center is the home of the Humanities and Social Sciences Department.
 The building is also home to the Occupy Valk Series, Phi Alpha Theta, and various other department clubs.

-The building during 1993 became the home of the Department of Agricultural Sciences following the closing of the Department of Technology.
-Twenty-three years of use as the department of technology required updates to accommodate the growing program in Agricultural Sciences.
+In 1993 the building became the home of the Department of Agricultural Sciences following the closing of the Department of Technology.
+Twenty-three years of use as the Department of Technology required updates to accommodate the growing program in Agricultural Sciences.
 Facilities within the building included faculty offices, lecture rooms, a computer laboratory, and laboratories for plant science, animal science, and soil science.
-The building was retrofitted with historical agricultural mechanical displays, drawing the attention of visitors to the history of Northwest Missouri State as an ag school.
+The building was retrofitted with historical agricultural mechanical displays, drawing visitors' attention to Northwest Missouri State's history as an agriculture school.

 The lower level of Valk used formerly for warehouse storage was renovated in 2008-2009 as the university continued to grow and change.
-Enhancements included new building entries, exterior stairwells, classrooms, faculty offices, student gathering, and display areas for the Department of Humanities, History, Philosophy, and Political Science.
-The department was renamed the Humanities and Social Sciences Department.
+Enhancements included new building entries, exterior stairwells, classrooms, faculty offices, student gatherings, and display areas for the Department of Humanities, History, Philosophy, and Political Science.
+The department was renamed the Humanities and Social Sciences Department in 2013.